 Please note that accommodation is not included in the Course fee and should be arranged by participants.
 The Course organizers’ provide a list of recommended hotels and hostels in Poznań.

 Fee reductions are granted to candidates exceptionally on basis of proved financial need and quality of the application.
-If you wish to apply for fee reduction please fill Fee Reduction Form and join necessary documents in your application package.
+If you wish to apply for fee reduction please include Fee Reduction Form in your application package.

 HOW TO APPLY

 Selected candidates will be notified by 30th April 2017.

 The Course fee is due by 15th May 2017.

 Summer Course Director

 Poznań Human Rights Centre